Floor Tile: Commercial Edition

 Doing a project in an office or work space?
 Our tile can do the job.
 Light Lab, a creative space, chose our tile for both its kitchen area, as well as the bathroom floors.

 We often tile multi-unit apartment buildings as well, from the kitchen backsplashes to the bathroom floors.
-If you are tiling bathroom floors, we recommend going for a smaller size, choosing a matte finish or one of our Non-Slip Tile Colors for better grip in a damp environment.
+If you are tiling bathroom floors, we recommend going for a smaller size, choosing a matte finish for better grip in a damp environment.

 You can also go for a slight larger size for the majority of the bathroom floor and simply scale down in the shower pans: